MicrosoftDocs/memdocs/sccm/core/plan-design/hierarchy/use-a-pull-distribution-point.md

 -   A pull-distribution point does not use the **Retry settings** for content distribution. **Retry Settings** can be configured as part of the **Software Distribution Component Properties** for each site.
 To view or configure these properties, in the **Administration** workspace of the Configuration Manager console, expand **Site Configuration**, and then select **Sites**.
 Next, in the results pane, select a site, and then on the **Home** tab, select **Configure Site Components**.
 Finally, select **Software Distribution**.

 -   To transfer content from a source distribution point in a remote forest, the computer that hosts the pull-distribution point must have a Configuration Manager client installed.
-A network access cccount that can access the source distribution point must be configured for use.
+A network access account that can access the source distribution point must be configured for use.

 -   On a computer that is configured as a pull-distribution point and that runs a Configuration Manager client, the version of the  client must be the same as the Configuration Manager site that installs the pull-distribution point.
 This is a requirement for the pull-distribution point to use the CCMFramework that is common to both the pull-distribution point and the Configuration Manager client.